What Is The Difference Between Black Tea And Green Tea?|NPTEA

 Water temperature: Black tea is generally brewed with water at 90°C to 100°C (194°F to 212°F) to fully release its aroma and flavor.

-Tea ware: It is recommended to brew black tea using a gaiwan (盖碗) for better control over the steeping time.
+Tea ware: It is recommended to brew black tea using a gaiwan for better control over steeping time.

 Processing Method

-Each cup of black tea (approximately 240 ml) typically contains 40-70 mg of caffeine, while a cup of coffee (240 ml) contains approximately 95-200 mg of caffeine.
-The specific caffeine content varies depending on the tea variety.
-For example:
+Each cup of black tea, approximately 240 ml, typically contains about 40-70 mg of caffeine, while a cup of coffee often contains more.
+The exact caffeine content varies depending on the tea variety, leaf grade, brewing time, and water temperature.

 Factors Affecting Caffeine Content:

-• Tea grade: Younger leaves generally have a higher caffeine content than older leaves.
+- Tea grade: Younger leaves and buds generally contain more caffeine than older leaves.

-• Water temperature: Higher water temperatures increase caffeine extraction efficiency.
+- Water temperature: Higher water temperatures increase caffeine extraction.

 Keemun: From Anhui Province, Keemun black tea has a rich, smooth taste with floral and fruity notes, and is known as the "Queen of Black Teas."